 Warriors Starting Lineup Against The Mavs

-The Golden State Warriors have announced their starting lineup for Sunday's game against the Dallas Mavericks.
+The Golden State Warriors have announced their starting lineup for Thursday's game against the Dallas Mavericks.

-The Golden State Warriors are hosting the Dallas Mavericks in California on Sunday night, and for the game they have announced their starting lineup.
+The Golden State Warriors are in Texas on Thursday evening to take on the Golden State Warriors, and for the game they have announced their starting lineup.

-The full lineup for the Warriors against the Mavs can be seen in the tweet that is embedded below from the Twitter account of Underdog NBA.

-They will be without Klay Thompson for the game, who is out due to a non-COVID illness.

-The Warriors come into the game as the second seed in the Western Conference with a 43-17 record in the 60 games that they have played so far.
+The Warriors are currently the second seed in the Western Conference with a 43-19 record in the 62 games that they have played in so far.

-They are 5.5 games behind the Phoenix Suns for the spot in the west, and since the Suns lost on Sunday, the Warriors can get within five games with a win over the Mavs.
+They are in a bit of slump as they have lost two games in a row, and are currently just 4-6 in their last ten games overall.

+The two teams faced off in California earlier in the week, and the Warriors blew a lead, and lost the fourth quarter by 20-points resulting in a 107-101 loss.

 Related stories on NBA basketball